RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 Option D is incorrect because backdoors are not distractions for attackers, but means for attack.

-### Question # 118 - Alice is staging an attack against Bob’s website.
+### [important] Question # 118 - Alice is staging an attack against Bob’s website.
 She is able to introduce a string of command code into a database Bob is running, simply by entering the command string into a data field.
 This is an example of which type of attack?
 A. Insecure direct object reference
 B. Buffer overflow
 C. SQL injection